 In this episode of Dwell Made, Jamie Guan of HomeMade Modern makes a vertical shoe shelf out of plywood.
 The shelf is paired with a macramé curtain.

-I used my circular saw to rip two sheets of plywood at 21 inches by 15 inches.
+I used my circular saw to rip two sheets of plywood at 21" by 15".

 Step 2: Cut Plywood For Shelves

-The top and bottom sheet of plywood measure at 15 inches by 12 inches.
-The rest of the shelves are cut at 13.5 inches by 12 inches.
+The top and bottom sheet of plywood measure at 15" by 12".
+The rest of the shelves are cut at 13.5" by 12".
 I made the last section longer to store boots, but you can change that depending on what type of shoes you will be storing.

 Step 3: Cut Plywood For Supports and Feet

-For the back supports, I cut six pieces of plywood at 13 and 7/8 inches by 3 inches.
+For the back supports, I cut six pieces of plywood at 13 and 7/8" by 3".
 The feet are cut from a 2" strip of plywood.

 Step 4: Sand Plywood